Pop Disaster Tour: Background

 The Pop Disaster Tour teamed up two of pop-punk’s biggest acts: Blink-182 and Green Day.
 Although both bands hailed from California and were part of its punk scene, their backgrounds were distinctly different.
 Green Day, nearly a decade older, were rooted in the Bay Area's politically influenced culture.
 Blink-182, by contrast, embraced SoCal irreverence and earned a reputation as a more radio-friendly act.
 By the early 2000s, their respective fortunes had reversed—Green Day was in a commercial slump, and were preparing to release their greatest hits compilation.
 Blink, on the other hand, were enjoying their most profitable period, with their most recent LP, Take Off Your Pants and Jacket, becoming the first punk album to hit number one.
 Given their age, Green Day had obtained a reputation as "elder statesmen" of the pop-punk scene.
-These comparisons fueled a perceived rivalry in the press.
+These comparisons fueled a perceived rivalry in the press, particularly in Europe.

+To challenge that perception, Blink-182 proposed a joint tour.
+Modeled after the famous Monsters of Rock festivals, the concept was essentially a "Monsters of Punk" tour.
+Blink manager Rick DeVoe said that he originated the idea of a joint tour.
+The bands shared an agent at the time, Darryl Eaton of Creative Artists Agency, and DeVoe—himself a longtime Green Day fan—believed the pairing made sense both artistically and financially.
+According to DeVoe, Green Day's management initially rebuffed repeated attempts by Eaton to discuss the proposal.
+DeVoe subsequently reached Warner Bros. chairman Tom Whalley through mutual acquaintances; Whalley recognized the potential of the pairing and helped persuade Green Day to participate, ultimately leading to the Pop Disaster Tour.